Samuelsen1/Tech-Writing-Samples/README.md

 ## 🩺 Welth — A Fictional Health Management App

-These Markdown-based guides were created for *Welth*, a fictional health platform designed to connect patients with certified medical professionals.
+These Markdown-based guides were created for *Welth*, a fictional health platform designed to connect patients with certified medical professionals, manage their health conditions and maintain a healthy living.
 The docs are focused on clarity, UX alignment, and patient safety.

 ### 📘 [Welth User Guide](user-guide-welth.md)
 Comprehensive onboarding and usage guide that helps first-time users understand Welth’s purpose, features, and how to navigate its health tracking and doctor-connecting services.